wpmetabox/docsv2/docs/extensions/mb-blocks.md

 A custom PHP callback to display the block content.
 The callback accepts 2 parameters:

-- `$attributes`: the block attributes, which have all the block settings and fields data.
+- `$attributes`: the block attributes, which have all the block settings and fields' data.
 - `$is_preview`: a boolean variable to let you know if you're in the preview mode for Gutenberg or on the front end.
 It's useful when you want to display a custom message to users when they edit the block on the back end.
 - `$post_id`: the current post ID.